Did you know that common medications are one of the biggest causes of Leaky Gut?

-- Break down foods so that the bacteria providing less food for bacteria in our intestines to ferment and overgrow.
+- Break down foods, providing less food for bacteria in our intestines to ferment and overgrow.

-- Stimulate digestive enzyme release and digestive motility.
-This ensures that our food is broken down effectively and moved along our digestive tract.
+- Stimulate digestive enzyme release and digestive motility, to ensure that our food is broken down effectively and moved along our digestive tract.
 Lack of HCL increases our risk of food poisoning, nutrient deficiencies and excessive bacterial fermentation (causing bloating, burping and flatulence).
 It is not too hard to see why this may increase the risk of leaky gut.

-If you are currently taking any of the medications that I have listed, PLEASE do not freak out and stop your medication.
-This is likely to be the wrong thing to do.
-Many medications are unavoidable so make sure you speak to your doctor about your unique situation.
-You may also get a rebound of symptoms if you do not reduce medications slowly.
+If you are currently taking any of the medications that I have listed, PLEASE do not freak out and stop your medication, as that may be the wrong thing to do.
+Many medications are unavoidable, so make sure you speak to your doctor about your unique situation.
+You may also get a rebound of symptoms, if you do not reduce medications slowly.